Tax relief on member pension contributions

 • employer contributions.

-If a member has relevant UK earnings of less than basic amount of £3,600 but is making a contribution of more than the level of their earnings, relief at source (RAS) is the only method by which the member can get tax relief on the excess contribution (up to £3,600).
+Prior to 6 April 2024 If a member had relevant UK earnings of less than basic amount of £3,600 but was making a contribution of more than the level of their earnings, relief at source (RAS) was the only method by which the member can get tax relief on the excess contribution (up to £3,600).
+However, also see below in the net pay section for details on the net pay anomaly.

 Historical note: contracted out rebates (minimum contributions) did not qualify for tax relief though there is an element of relief included in the rebate amount.